Creamy Sausage Pasta starts with thick, saucy fettuccine tossed with crumbled Italian sausage, flavorful sun-dried tomatoes, and tender spinach.

 • 1-1/3 cups heavy cream

-• 3/4 cup freshly grated Parmesan cheese Note 2
+• 3/4 cup freshly grated Parmesan cheese see note 2

-• 4 light packed cups baby spinach Note 3
+• 4 light packed cups baby spinach see note 3

-• 1/2 cup sun-dried tomatoes packed in oil Note 4
+• 1/2 cup sun-dried tomatoes packed in oil see note 4

 Instructions

-• PASTA: Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander.
-(This is so you don't forget to reserve some pasta water before draining the pasta!)
-Bring a large pot of water to a boil.
-Generously salt the water and then cook the pasta according to package instructions subtracting 1-1/2 minutes from what the package indicates.
-Use the glass mug to remove a big scoop of pasta water (set aside for now) and then drain the pasta and set aside.
-Don't rinse under cool water.
+• Set a large colander in the sink with a glass mug or liquid measuring cup in the center (so you don’t forget to reserve some pasta water before draining!)
+Bring a large pot of water to boil.
+Generously salt the water, then cook the pasta according to package instructions, subtracting 1-1/2 minutes from what the package indicates.
+Use the glass mug to remove a big scoop of pasta water (set aside), then drain the pasta and set aside.
+Don’t rinse.

-• SAUSAGE: Meanwhile, add 1 tablespoon olive oil to a large heavy bottom skillet.
-Heat to medium-high heat and add in the sausage, 1/2 teaspoon Italian seasoning, and salt & pepper to taste (I add 1/2 teaspoon of each).
+• Meanwhile, add 1 tablespoon olive oil to a large, heavy-bottom skillet.
+Heat to medium-high and add the sausage, 1/2 teaspoon Italian seasoning, and salt and pepper (I add 1/2 teaspoon each).
 Cook, crumbling with a wooden spoon until browned.
 Use a slotted spoon to remove the sausage onto a paper-towel-lined plate.
-Leave any grease behind, but if there is more than 1 tablespoon grease, drain off the excess.
+Leave any grease behind, but if there is more than 1 tablespoon grease, drain off excess.

-• GARLIC: Reduce heat to medium and add the butter to the skillet.
-Once melted, add garlic and a tiny pinch of salt & pepper.
+• Reduce heat to medium and add the butter to the skillet.
+Once melted, add garlic and a tiny pinch of salt and pepper.
 Cook, until golden, about 30 seconds.
-Pour in 1/2 cup of chicken broth; it should sizzle and boil.
+Pour in 1/2 cup chicken broth; it should sizzle and boil.
 Scrape up any browned bits off the bottom of the pan.
-Once this 1/2 cup is mostly evaporated, add in the other 1/2 cup.
+Once this 1/2 cup is mostly evaporated, add in the other 1/2 cup broth.
 Stir.

-• CREAM SAUCE: Add in the heavy cream, Parmesan cheese, and sun-dried tomatoes.
-Simmer, over medium heat, stirring occasionally for 3-5 minutes or until it thickens up and slightly reduces.
-The sauce shouldn't boil; reduce heat/stir more frequently it needed.
+• Add heavy cream, Parmesan, and sun-dried tomatoes.
+Simmer over medium heat, stirring occasionally, for 3–5 minutes or until it thickens and slightly reduces.
+The sauce shouldn’t boil; reduce heat / stir more frequently if needed.
 Once thickened, mix in the remaining 1 teaspoon Italian seasoning and Dijon mustard if using.

-• TOSS: Add the spinach and pasta and use tongs to toss into the cream sauce until the sauce thickens, nicely coats the pasta, and the spinach cooks down (1-2 mins).
-If needed (if the sauce is too thick), slowly add in that reserved pasta water.
+• Add the spinach and pasta and use tongs to toss into the cream sauce until the sauce thickens, nicely coats the pasta, and the spinach cooks down (1–2 mins).
+If the sauce is too thick, slowly add in the reserved pasta water.
 After tossing for about a minute, add in the reserved sausage and continue to toss.

-• SERVE: Serve immediately.
-Top individual plates with a touch more Parmesan if desired, and fresh thyme or basil if using.
-Enjoy immediately -- we love serving some crusty toasted sourdough on the side to sop up extra sauce!
+• Serve immediately.
+Top individual plates with a touch more Parmesan (if desired) and fresh thyme or basil if using.
+Enjoy immediately—I love serving some toasted sourdough on the side to sop up extra sauce!
 Pasta is best enjoyed right after being tossed!

 Video